 Add the chicken, yam, half of the chicken broth, plus the curry powder and cayenne.
-Stir-fry 2-3 minutes.
+Stir-fry 2 to 3 minutes.

 Add the remaining broth plus the peas, sugar, fish sauce, and coconut milk, stirring well to incorporate.
-Cook for another 3-5 minutes, stirring occasionally until the yam is soft.
+Cook for another 3 to 5 minutes, stirring occasionally until the yam is soft.

 Remove from heat and do a taste-test for salt, adding more fish sauce if not salty enough.
 (If too salty, add a squeeze of lime or lemon juice).
 Set aside.